kalondepeace/Celo-Faucet/README.md

     }

 ```
-When the user clicks on a button with the id swapToken, you get the value of the element with id swapAmount.
-This is the amount of cUSD the user wantd to swap.
+When the user clicks on a button with the id swapToken, you get the value of the element with id `swapAmount`.
+This is the amount of cUSD the user wants to swap.
-You convert the value to a big Number with 18 decimals using the BigNumber method.
+You convert the value to a Big Number with 18 decimals using the BigNumber method.

 Next, call the cUSDApprove function to allow the smart contract spend funds on behalf of the user.
 The function takes in one parameter, which is the amount the user wants to spend.